 Check out this recipe in order to get into the gratifying details.
 This article covers the whole shabang- a recipe card loaded with meticulous details, stepwise instructions to make bourbon steak, how the end results must look for the noob cooks to be sure, and much more.
 Read on in order to indulge right into the details.

-What Items Will You Need For Bourbon Steak?
+What Equipment Will You Need For Bourbon Steak?

 Here is a quick list of all the equipment that you will need in order to make this recipe.